Doctor of Philosophy (Educational Studies) Program

 The Dissertation

-A final oral examination of the dissertation is conducted by the Dissertation Advisory Committee.
+A final oral examination of the dissertation is conducted by the participant’s Dissertation Advisory Committee.
 It is in the form of an open hearing, which includes faculty and peers.

 Graduation Requirements